Niger entry requirements for Libya passport holders

 Frequently asked questions

-No. There is no visa on arrival for Libyan passport holders.
-You must obtain a visa from a Nigerien embassy or consulate before traveling.
+No. Libyan passport holders are not eligible for visa on arrival.
+You must obtain a visa from a Nigerien embassy or consulate before you travel.

 Official sources